sh-lee-prml/BigVGAN/README.md

 ## Results (~ing)
 ![image](https://user-images.githubusercontent.com/56749640/173220758-db6c20e6-9043-47a2-ad4f-b221a4748fea.png)

-I train the BigVGAN-base model with batch size of 64 (using 2 A100 GPU) and an initial learning rate of 2 × 10−4
+I train the BigVGAN-base model with batch size of 64 (using two A100 GPU) and an initial learning rate of 2 × 10−4

 (Original paper use batch size of 32 and an initial learning rate of 1 × 10−4
 ## Reference